HeliumEdu/platform/README.md

 Django will start a development server at http://localhost:8000.

-Note that credentials to third-party services (for example, AWS services like SES), are only provided in `.env` as examples.
-They are not real credentials, and while the application as a whole will function without them being changed real credentials, certain parts of the app pertaining to those third-party functions (for instance, sending an email) will not work until you supply your own credentials.
+Note that credentials to third-party services (for example, AWS services like SES) need to be set in the `.env` file before those services will work properly.
 Do NOT commit real credentials to third-party servies, even in example files.